Van-Ziegelstein/airkick/README.md

 *myNIC* should be the device name as it appears in ifconfig/ip, e.g. `wlan0`.

 ###### Optional
-* `-t passive|active`: This determines whether iwlib should conduct a passive or active scan.
+* `-p`: If this parameter is supplied, iwlib will conduct a passive scan.
 The passive scan has the advantage of being "listen only", so no probe requests are sent to APs.
 Thus the mac address of the attacking machine should not show up in any log files.
 However, scan results will likely be less comprehensive than with the active counterpart.